markertmer/markertmer/README.md

-# Hello!
-I am...
+# Mark Ertmer (he/him)
-- a Software Engineer with rich experience in marketing and education.
+- Software Engineer with rich experience in marketing and education.
-- currently in pursuit of a position that supports my ongoing growth.
+- Currently in pursuit of a position that supports my ongoing growth.
-- looking for a team that shares my core values of creativity, cooperation and purpose.
+- Looking for a team that shares my core values of creativity, cooperation and purpose.
-- enrolled in Turing School of Software & Design with a projected completion date in __June of 2022__
+- Enrolled in Turing School of Software & Design with a projected completion date in __June of 2022__

-- pleased to meet you!
+## Currently learning
+- API integration & deployment

 ## I'm best at
 ![Ruby](https://user-images.githubusercontent.com/64919819/113647913-f78da900-9648-11eb-90e6-6db4f7fa39bb.png)